-However, in my experience most Boundary Determination Reports are requested post construction when a neighbour believes that the building works encroach upon their land.
+However, in my experience, most Boundary Determination Reports are requested post-construction when a neighbour believes that the building works encroach upon their land.

 So, what steps need to be taken after receiving the Boundary Determination Report?

 Although a lot of research goes into a report, it is not legally binding on its own and only serves as a professional opinion on the matter.
-In these cases, there are several routes a homeowner could go down in order to resolve the Boundary Dispute.
+In these cases, there are several routes a homeowner could go down to resolve the Boundary Dispute.

 Initially, we would always recommend having a clear and frank conversation with the other party.
-If the report states that your neighbour has indeed trespassed upon your land, the neighbour may be willing to conduct a reconstruction or provide compensation in order to avoid legal fees.
+If the report states that your neighbour has indeed trespassed upon your land, the neighbour may be willing to conduct a reconstruction or provide compensation to avoid legal fees.

-However, in situations when the relationship between neighbours are tense or a solution can simple not be agreed upon the case may need to be court.
+However, in situations when the relationship between neighbours is tense or a solution can simple not be agreed upon the case may need to be court.
 The judge will take the Boundary Determination Report into consideration amongst other evidence to decide whether a trespass has taken place.

 If the construction does encroach upon the neighbour’s property a reconstruction or compensation can be enforced by the courts.